-Subject to the Declaration of Trust, any of the investment guidelines set forth in this section may be amended only by the vote of a two-thirds majority of the votes cast at a meeting of the Trust Unitholders called for the purpose of amending the investment guidelines.
-Subject to the Declaration of Trust, any of the operating policies of the Issuer may be amended by the vote of a majority of the votes cast at a meeting of the Trust Unitholders called for the purpose of amending the Issuer may be amended by the vote of a majority of the votes cast at a meeting of the Trust Unitholders called for the purpose of amending the operating policies.
+Subject to the Declaration of Trust, any of the investment guidelines set forth in this section may be amended only by the vote of a two-thirds majority of the votes cast at a meeting of the Voting Unitholders called for the purpose of amending the investment guidelines.
+Subject to the Declaration of Trust, any of the operating policies of the Issuer may be amended by the vote of a majority of the votes cast at a meeting of the Trust Unitholders called for the purpose of amending the operating policies.